powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/import.md

 - `Retained` is copied from CGMES `retained` if defined in node-breaker.
 Else, it is `false`.
 - `Open` is copied from CGMES SSH `open` if defined.
 Else, it is copied from CGMES `normalOpen`.
 If neither are defined, it is `false`.

-If the CGMES `Switch` has its ends in different voltage levels inside the same IGM, it is mapped to a [`Switch`](../../grid_model/network_subnetwork.md#breakerswitch) but the voltage levels, and potentially the substations, that contain its ends are merged: they are mapped to only one voltage level and/or substation.
+If the CGMES `Switch` has its ends in different voltage levels inside the same IGM, it is mapped to a [`Switch`](../model/index.md#breakerswitch) but the voltage levels, and potentially the substations, that contain its ends are merged: they are mapped to only one voltage level and/or substation.
 The created PowSyBl `Switch` has its attributes defined as described above.

+If the `Switch` has one side inside the boundary area and the other side outside the boundary area, the importer checks if another branch is connected to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
+- If there is no other branch connected to this `TopologicalNode`, it will be mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
+- If there are one or more other branches connected to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they will all be mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+- If there is exactly one other branch connected to this `TopologicalNode` in another `SubGeographicalRegion`, they will both be mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), which are part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
+- If there are two or more other branches connected to this `TopologicalNode` in different `SubGeographicalRegions`:
+  - If there are only two branches with their boundary terminal connected **and** in different `SubGeographicalRegion`, they will both mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), which are part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `EquivalentBranches` will be mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+  - Otherwise, they will all be mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).

-If the CGMES `Switch` has one of its end in the boundary area, it is mapped to a PowSybl [`DanglingLine`](../../grid_model/network_subnetwork.md#dangling-line) with attributes as described below:
+If the CGMES `Switch` is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line), its attributes are as described below:
-- `R`, `X`, `G`, `B` are `0.0`.
+- `R`, `X`, `G`, `B` are `0.0`;
-- `UcteXnodeCode` is copied from the name of the `TopologicalNode` or the `ConnectivityNode` (respectively in `NODE-BREAKER` or `BUS-BRANCH`) inside boundaries.
+- `PairingKey` is copied from the name of the `TopologicalNode` or the `ConnectivityNode` (respectively in `NODE-BREAKER` or `BUS-BRANCH`) inside boundaries;
-- `P0` is copied from CGMES `P` of the terminal at boundary side
+- `P0` is copied from CGMES `P` of the terminal at boundary side;
 - `Q0` is copied from CGMES `Q` of the terminal at boundary side

 ## Extensions

 The CIM-CGMES format contains more information than what the `iidm` grid model needs for calculation.
 The additional data, that are needed to export a network in CIM-CGMES format, are stored in several extensions.

-### CGMES control areas
+### CIM-CGMES control areas

 This extension models all the control areas contained in the network as modeled in CIM-CGMES.